Jonny Thyne · Los Angeles

 in magnificent solitude.

 No algorithm.
 No noise.
-Just the work.
+Just real fucking life.